-Massage at the OC Clinic is an integral service offered to all patients, and our holistic approach means close communication between our teams of Osteopaths, Pilates instructors and massage practitioners.
+Massage at the OC Clinic in Croydon is an integral service offered to all patients, and our holistic approach means close communication between our teams of Osteopaths, Pilates instructors and massage practitioners.

 This view of your recovery as a total body discipline means patients often have far more successful outcomes by combining treatments with massage, particularly where attention to soft tissues supports the work of the other teams.